Ex-Goldman programmer rejects plea deal with NY: lawyer

 He was arrested in August and charged by New York state prosecutors, six months after the 2nd U.S. Circuit Court of Appeals overturned his 2010 federal conviction on charges tied to the same conduct.

-Aleynikov had served nearly a year of an eight-year prison sentence before the appeals court ordered him released.
+Aleynikov had served nearly one year of an eight-year prison sentence before the appeals court ordered him released.
 If convicted in state court, Aleynikov could face up to four years in prison.

 His conviction was reversed in part because the appeals court said the Justice Department failed to show that the stolen code was intended for "interstate commerce," a necessary element under the federal Economic Espionage Act.